Lalit1112/obsidian-ai-assistant/README.md

 Prompt mode allows you to use a selected piece of text from your note as input for the assistant.
 From here you can ask the assistant to translate, summarize, generate code etc.

-**Custom Prompts**: Define up to 3 frequently used prompts in the settings (e.g., "Translate to Spanish", "Summarize this text", "Fix grammar and spelling").
+**Custom Prompts**: Define up to 3 frequently used prompts in the settings (e.g., "Translate to Spanish", "Summarize this text").
 These will appear as quick-select options in the prompt modal, saving you time on common tasks.

+**Grammar Fix**: A built-in "📝 Fix grammar and spelling (with highlights)" option is always available in the dropdown.
+This special prompt will highlight all changes made using ==markdown highlighting== syntax, making it easy to see exactly what was corrected.

 ### 🖼 Image Assistant